tripleee/SmokeDetector-wiki/Commands.md

  - `!!/test <string>` - Runs `<string>` against the filter as if it appeared in a question body.
  - `!!/whoami` - Replies with the bot's user id for that site
  - `!!/amiprivileged` - Lets you know if you are in the list of privileged users
+ - `!!/notify <chatroom_ID_number> <site_domain>` - Tells SmokeDetector to ping you, in the given chatroom, when a post is reported on the given site.
+  Example:  `!!/notify 89 parenting.stackexchange.com-`
+  Note: Please use the squelch suffix (`-`) and avoid spamming the chat room with too many requests.
+See [this chat message](http://chat.meta.stackexchange.com/transcript/message/4157790#4157790) and the surrounding context.
+ - `!!/unnotify <chatroom_ID_number> <site_domain>` - Cancels the previously set notification.
+Also accepts the silent mode suffix&nbsp;(`-`).
+ - `!!/willibenotified <chatroom_ID_number> <site_domain>` - Reports whether you will be pinged, in the given room, about spam on the given site.
+ - `!!/allnotificationsites <chatroom_ID_number>` - Shows all sites that you will be pinged for in the given room.

 # Commands as reply for everyone